CarlosADuranVIllalobos/Interactive-Dashboards/README.md

 The visualizations provide insights into:

 - The geographical distribution of COVID-19 cases.
-- The temporal trend of vaccinations.
+- The temporal trend of vaccinations and testing.
-- Comparative analysis of vaccination progress among countries.
+- Comparative analysis of vaccination and testing progress among countries.
+- The evolution and spread of COVID-19 variants.

 ## Contributing